---

 **What users dislike:**

-- Users find the **learning curve steep** , making onboarding and effective use somewhat challenging for new users.
+- Users find the **learning curve steep** with Tableau, complicating onboarding and integration within the Salesforce ecosystem.
 (275 reviews)

-- Users experience **slow performance** with large datasets in Tableau, which can hinder usability and efficiency.
+- Users experience **slow performance** with large datasets and lengthy data refresh processes, hindering efficiency and usability.
 (151 reviews)

-- Users find the **onboarding process complex** , making simple tasks more difficult and less intuitive than expected.
+- Users find the **difficult onboarding process** of Tableau complicates usage and makes simple tasks unnecessarily challenging.
 (135 reviews)

 - Users report **slow loading times** with large datasets and experience delays in receiving customer responses.
 (129 reviews)